yumium/tech_notes/C++/A gentle introduction to C++.md

 - Global and static variables are stored in data segment or BSS (all zeros, used for zero data or uninitialised data)
 - rvalues could be stored in registers
 - Large return values could be optimised to use return value optimisation to be constructed where it is needed
+  - How RVO works: when a function returns a value normally it'll copy the value again to the memory location of caller after constructing the return value.
+RVO allows the value to be constructed directly at caller's memory region.

 ### new vs. malloc